Designations Congruent with Things: Chapter 26

 “I so often do,” Newton replies.
 “Hwi, you think about whether you have motive for a while and then we’ll talk about how it relates to your potential relationship with Carl later.
 Maybe on the way back.”

-“Hwi does not have a relationship with Carl,” Hermann hisses.
+“Hwi does not have a ‘relationship’ with Carl,” Hermann hisses.

-“Well not yet,” Newton says, affronted.
-“You think Hwi is too good for Carl.
+“Well, not yet,” Newton says, affronted.
+“You think Hwi is too good for Carl?
 Typical.”

-Hermann realizes he has made a tactical error in engaging with Newton at all on the subject of vehicular autonomy.
-What he needs to be discussing is the fact that the entire UC Berkeley Mathematics Department assumes that they are—well, that he and Newton are, that they—that between them, that they—well, that at some point in the past that they were, in some capacity, involved in a relationship of a character that is different from the character of their current, actual, relationship, or, rather, more correctly, that differs from the currently understood societal definition of a ‘relationship,’ which, colloquially, is thought to denote, conceptually, a state different from the state in which they currently find themselves, which is, itself, an atypical state.
-He’s not sure what it means when people combine their finances, live together, can, on occasion, read one another’s thoughts, and inadvertently fall asleep on the couch while watching Star Trek: Voyager, but he’s fairly certain it’s something not easily encapsulated in a single word, unless that word is ‘unencapsulatable’.
+Hermann realizes he’s made a tactical error in engaging with Newton at all on the subject of vehicular autonomy.
+What he needs to be discussing is the fact that the UC Berkeley Mathematics Department assumes they are—well, that he and Newton are, that they—that between them, that they—well, that at some point in the past that they were, in some capacity, involved in a relationship of a character that’s different from the character of their current, actual, relationship, or, rather, more correctly, that differs from the currently understood societal definition of a “relationship,” which, colloquially, is thought to denote, conceptually, a state different from the state in which they currently find themselves, which is, itself, an atypical state.

 “Would you care for some music, Newt?”
 Hwi asks.